microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 43. **Select** the ‘Chief Customer Officer Before’ from existing dashboard list and **click** on pin.

+	![Pin all image.](media/report-2.png)

 44. Similarly pin rest of the images from chief customer officer tab of the Chicklets report.

-	![Pin all image.](media/report-2.png)
+	> **Note**: Rest of the images to be pinned are inside the respective report section.
+The general chicklets like kpi, logo, deep dive etc are located in "Page 1" report section.

 45. **Go back** to the ‘Chief Customer Officer Before’ dashboard.